• Skip to primary navigation

 How to store kung pao cauliflower

-While this recipe is the most delicious on the day that it is made, you can store leftovers in an airtight container in the fridge for up to one day.
+While this recipe is at its best eaten fresh, you can store leftovers in a covered container in the fridge for up to 4 days.

 Tap stars to rate!